harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

-# Installing OpenJPEG on Windows 10
+# Installing OpenJPEG on Windows 10, Linux, and MacOS

 [OpenJPEG](https://www.openjpeg.org/) is an open-source JPEG 2000 codec written in C. There is no GUI.
 This command-line tool is easy to run and maintain using a command-line friendly OS like Linux, so I recommend installing Linux on your Windows 10 machine, taking advantage of W10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) feature.